SNodeC/snode.c/docs/logging/phase-2-transport-attempt-lifecycle.md

 semantic role metadata.
-It does not change EventLoop shutdown, coordinated stream shutdown, callback ordering, context attach/detach ordering or lifetime, retry/reconnect policy, timeout values, timer or descriptor admission, TLS handshake/shutdown behavior, connection/process ownership, child reaping, public callbacks, public socket APIs, the logger backend/schema/formatters, the global logging policy, or SOVERSION.
+It does not change EventLoop shutdown, coordinated stream shutdown, callback ordering, context attach/detach ordering or lifetime, retry/reconnect policy, timeout values, timer or descriptor admission, TLS handshake/shutdown behavior, connection ownership, public callbacks, public socket APIs, the logger backend/schema/formatters, the global logging policy, or SOVERSION.

 There is no public or protected source API change and no callback signature change.
 The private layout of the public `SocketConnector` template changes